Scalingo/documentation/_posts/platform/app/2000-01-01-notification.md

 tags: app notification
 ---

 Notification can be defined per application.
-You can find the settings into the "Notification" tab of your app.
+You can find the settings into the "Notifications" tab of your app.

 A notifier have:
 * a name